 Get Itinerary >

 Start your day in North Bend with a warm beverage at Pioneer Coffee.
 Make sure to visit the bathroom and enjoy local Twin Peaks art!
+Enjoy a stroll through the historic downtown and peruse fun stores like Birches and Selah Gifts.
 Walk a couple blocks over to the Northbend Visitors Center which doubles as the Mountain View Art Gallery.

 Hop in the car and head north a few couple miles to Meadowbrook Farm.
 Continue on Boalch Ave. past the interpretive center and park at the next gravel pull off.
 Cross the street and follow the trail through the woods to a hidden meadow with views of Mount Si, and the beautiful art installation commemorating early Snoqualmie medicine woman Marie Louie.
 Sit at the watching place and contemplate the mountain, the seasons, and the long history of people and this land.
 The walk is a quarter mile round trip.